Stop Short Code Messaging

 Report Spam to 7726

-Recently all of the major North American wireless carriers have deployed a centralized spam-reporting service backed by GSMA, a global association of wireless carriers.
+Recently all major North American wireless carriers have deployed a centralized spam-reporting service backed by GSMA, a global association of wireless carriers.
 This service collects information about spam complaints from all participating carriers into a common database, which may make it easier for carriers to identify spammers and take action against them.

 Wireless Carrier Resources

 While we always recommend reporting unwanted text messages to SpamResponse, most major wireless carriers offer programs and resources to help you reduce the amount of spam you receive.
-Visit your carrier below to explore your options.
+Visit your carrier below to explore your options:

 You can file a complaint with Fraud.org if you receive spam mail that you believe promotes a scam or contains fraudulent content.
 Fraud.org is an anti-fraud project run by the National Consumer League and endorsed by the Federal Trade Commission (FTC).